JohnZhong2021/Python-practice-project/README.md

 # Python-practice-project
-Python practice project for fun and continuos improvement coding skills;
+Python practice project is for fun and continuos improvement coding skills;
 Every code is original written by JohnZhong;
 Hope this project may help someone new to python;
 Everyone can contribute to the project by giving good advises;